 I was a research assistant at UCL in 2012-2014 on the project examining in a comparative and interdisciplinary perspective the implementation of impact assessments in Europe.
 The project was done together with Ecole nationale d’administration in France and was based on the Gutenberg Chair established therein.

 I have received my PhD in law from Ghent University in 2018, which was a joint doctorate with the Belarusian State University on a scholarship from the Ghent University Special Research Fund.
-The results of this particular research with a focus on regional integration have led to the book contract with Cambridge University Press with a publication expected in 2022.
+The results of this particular research with a focus on regional integration have led to the book published with Cambridge University Press in 2023.